zboxfs/zbox-docs/docs/api/README.md

-# API Reference
+# API Overview

-The Zbox API is the programming interface to interact with [ZboxFS], which runs inside your application to store files securely and privately.
+The Zbox API is the programming interface to interact with [ZboxFS], which is a encrypted virtual file system runs within application.

-This API currently consists of 2 language bindings:
+This API currently has of 2 language bindings:

 - [Javascript](javascript.md)
 - [Rust](rust.md)